pinionless/RowErg-Diary/roadmap.md

 - Filtering and Sorting:
     - Workouts Page:
         - Add clickable table headers to sort by date, distance, duration, split.
-- Data Export:
-    - Allow users to export their workout data (e.g., main workout stats or even detailed samples) to CSV.
 - Extra widgets on Homepage
     - This Week
     - This Month